-French Silk Pie goes the direction of Mexican Hot Chocolate with a touch of Tequila and Cayenne Pepper.
-This is a fantastic blend of smooth luscious chocolate with just a kick; my FAVORITE PIE!!
+French Silk Pie goes the direction of Mexican Hot Chocolate with a touch of Tequila, cinnamon, and cayenne pepper.

 Now that Halloween is in our rearview mirror, I can begin in earnest to concentrate on the holidays I anticipate the most with Thanksgiving coming up fast on the horizon.

 While I enjoy some familiar foods; I also love adding something new and this years it is this amazing Mexican Hot Chocolate Pie.

 Every year as we near Thanksgiving, I’m reminded of Luis, the young high school exchange student from Spain who lived with us one year and who had never experienced a day quite like our Thanksgiving.